 When you join our co-op, the following are expectations for ALL parents/guardians:

-- Contribute to the safety of our members as well as guests – We expect there will be at least one parent be on every level of our facility as well as outside (assuming children are there).
-All parents are expected to take turns covering these areas throughout the day.
-Please use common sense in safety matters.
-For example, if you see a student throwing rocks at others, please step in to intervene.
-Perhaps ask the student to throw rocks in a different area.
-Likewise, if you see a student chopping veggies in a dangerous way, please step in to show them the proper technique.
-We understand everyone parents differently but if you witness a student engaging in a dangerous activity, use your best judgment and err on the side of caution until their parent can be informed.
+- Contribute to the safety of our members – You are responsible for ensuring the safety of your own children.
+In addition, please use common sense in safety matters.
+For example, if you see a student throwing rocks at others, please intervene.
+Perhaps ask the student to throw in a different direction or otherwise redirect the activity so that all involved are safe.
+We understand every family approaches parenting (and dangerous play) differently but if you witness a student engaging in a dangerous activity, use your best judgment and err on the side of caution until their parent can be found/informed.
+And if you don’t know what to do, ask for help!

 - Facilitate a rich learning environment – The unschooling philosophy does not equal indifference/inaction on the part of the parent.
 We encourage parents to participate when requested to by our students.
-For example, when students put on a show and ask parents to attend, please do.
-Teach a child to play cards if they ask, or offer to teach something on our offerings board.
-We are all good at something and by offering to help and teach others, we create a diverse learning environment for all to share.
+For example, when the students put on a show and ask parents to attend, please do.
+If a child asks you to visit their fort, please enthusiastically visit!
+Additionally, we are all good at something and by offering to help and teach others, we create a diverse learning environment for all to share.

 We are not a drop-off co-op.
 If a student is on-site, a parent or legal guardian responsible for him/her must also be on site.